 The 25 Pro, which features a build area of 220 x 125 x 100 mm (8.7 x 4.9 x 3.9 in), is slated for delivery in the first half of 2022 and will be the world’s most advanced metal binder jetting system with the capability to print ExOne’s groundbreaking NanoFuse™ particulate binders.
 The X1 160Pro is the world’s largest metal binder jetting system with a build area of 800 x 500 x 400 mm (31.5 x 19.7 x 15.8 in) and offers the most qualified materials.
 The two systems use the same printheads, so customers can easily scale their R&D on the 25 Pro to production with the 160Pro.

 ExOne has now sold multiple X1 160Pro printers to customers in the food and beverage, automotive, consumer goods, and energy industries, with factory acceptance tests now underway.

 About DSB Technologies

-DSB Technologies - formerly known as SSI Sintered Specialties - is your leading metallurgical solutions partner for the concept, design, and production of complex, high performance metal components.
-Our talented team of over 400 technical experts enable our global customer base to lead their industries with new technology that promotes a sustainable future and rethinks technology norms.
-In our commitment to innovation, we are aggressively pioneering advanced press and sinter powder metallurgy, metal injection molding and metal 3D printing processes to unlock the full potential for material and product development.
+DSB Technologies - formerly known as SSI Sintered Specialties - is your leading metallurgical solutions partner for the concept, design, and production of complex, high-performance metal components.
+Our talented team of over 400 technical experts enables our global customer base to lead their industries with new technology that promotes a sustainable future and rethinks technology norms.
+In our commitment to innovation, we are aggressively pioneering advanced press and sinter powder metallurgy, metal injection molding, and metal 3D printing processes to unlock the full potential for the material and product development.
 Visit www.dsbtech.com for more information.

 Marketing Manager, DSB Technologies